jmg215/mech_proj_1/README.md

 project 3 was a maze solver in the traditional sense.
 There was no ML involved. ultrasonic sensors were used to detect walls and make it around the course.

+ALL CODE IS IN .INO FORM, to allow uploading to the Arduino microcontroller.
+Base Code is in C++